Chocobo: Creation and development

 The chocobo was created by Koichi Ishii, an artist and game designer who worked on the original Final Fantasy (1987) and Final Fantasy II (1988).
 The origins of chocobos came from Ishii's childhood.
 When he was at elementary school, he bought a chick at a festival market and formed a strong bond with it.
 One day while he was away at school, his parents decided they could no longer care for it and gave it to a neighbour who kept chickens.
 Ishii was very upset when he found out, and kept the memory of the chick into his adult life.
 All through development of Final Fantasy, Ishii wanted to create an animal companion character.
 A challenge to himself was creating a character that could not speak but would still be capable of creating an empathic connection with the player.
 The chocobo's design was inspired by the middle stage of his chick before it matured into a chicken.
 The name "Chocobo" was inspired by the Chocolate Ball, a popular confection in Japan created by Morinaga & Company.
-Furthermore inspiration came from the similar horseclaw animals of Nausicaä of the Valley of the Wind.

 He created the first Chocobo designs in ten minutes during a lunch break, imagining chocobos as a near-constant companion players would connect with, similar to the horse Thunderbolt from Kōya no Shōnen Isamu.
 When Ishii presented the chocobo concept to series creator Hironobu Sakaguchi, they were initially rejected, but Sakaguchi eventually included them in Final Fantasy II in the much-reduced role of temporary mounts.
 Ishii was annoyed by their reduced role both in Final Fantasy II and Final Fantasy III (1990).
-This anger prompted him to include the chocobo in its intended companion role in the debut Mana title Final Fantasy Adventure, which was the first project where he had creative control.
+This anger prompted him to include the chocobo in its intended companion role in the debut Mana title Final Fantasy Adventure (1991), which was the first project where he had creative control.
 He considered that version to be the original Chocobo, which appeared in other properties around that game.
-He was originally going to make the chocobo one of a trio of mascot characters alongside the Moogle and a third animal creation that ended up being scrapped.
+Ishii originally envisioned the chocobo as a non-vocal character, communicating through its movements and thus being true to its feelings.
+Going forward, the chocobo sported a distinctive "Kweh" call.
+The chocobo was going to be one of a trio of mascot characters alongside the Moogle and a third animal creation that ended up being scrapped.